ZainabSaba/Tiny-project/README.md

 # Tiny-project
-A Tiny project created to show the CRUD Operations in JDBC
+A Tiny project created to show the CRUD Operations